nuuuwan/news_lk3_data/README.md

 *2024-11-08 11:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/103254/female-school-principal-in-ragama-arrested-for-soliciting-bribe) · `en`

 The female principal of a school in the Ragama area has been arrested for allegedly soliciting a bribe of Rs.
 150,000 in exchange for admitting a student to the Grade 01 class for 2025, the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) said.

+The officers of the Bribery Commission had made the arrest last evening (07) following a complaint lodged by a woman in the Mattumagala area of Ragama.

+The female principal in question has demanded the bribe for the admission of the complainant’s child into Grade 01 for the academic year 2025.

+She was arrested while accepting the bribe at her office inside the school premises at around 4.00 p.m. yesterday.

+The arrested female school principal is expected to produced before the Colombo Magistrate’s Court.

 ◼️